What we're doing

 The project links with national and local psychologists, and local health services and trains and supports them to provide required services to these clients.
 It gives women struggling with their mental health hope, a support network, linkages to the right health services, and the potential to move forward with their lives.

-In the Solomon Islands, Timor-Leste and Vanuatu World Vision's Channels of Hope for Gender project engages with religious leaders, training them to use their influence and the religious texts they teach within communities to spread awareness about gender equality, non-violence and the need to protect people who have been victims of violence.
+In the Solomon Islands, Timor-Leste, Vanuatu and here in Australia through our work with Aboriginal and Torres Strait Islander communities, World Vision's Channels of Hope for Gender project engages with religious leaders, training them to use their influence and the religious texts they teach within communities to spread awareness about gender equality, non-violence and the need to protect people who have been victims of violence.

 The Channels of Hope project model works with perpetrators of violence to help them work through their trigger points and find better ways of dealing with anger.
 The project also involves governments, service providers and law enforcement, strengthening the support networks available for women and children who experience abuse.
 Educating community groups is also helping to spread awareness about gender-based violence and supporting the creation of community-wide plans to address it.